-Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved.
-See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).
-If an action step is preceded by trained service technician. y "(Trained service technician only)," that st ер і must be performed only by a Memory DIMM disabled for DIMM n Status on Memory Subsystem DIMM n Status. (n = DIMM number) Info DIMM disabled 1.
-Make sure the DIMM is installed correctly (see "Installing a memory module" on page 199).
-2. If the DIMM was disabled because of a memory fault (memory uncorrectable error or memory logging limit reached), follow the suggested actions for that error event and restart the server.
-3. Check the IBM support website for an applicable retain tip or firmware update that applies to this memory event.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

+trained service technician.
+Memory DIMM Configuration Error for DIMM n Status on Memory Subsystem DIMM n Status. ( n = DIMM number) Error A DIMM configuration error has occurred.
+Make sure that DIMMs are installed in the correct sequence and have the same size, type, speed, and technology.
+Memory DIMM disabled for DIMM n Status on Memory Subsystem DIMM n Status. (n = DIMM number) Info DIMM disabled Make sure the DIMM is installed correctly (see "Installing a memory module" on page 217).
+If the DIMM was disabled because of a memory fault (memory uncorrectable error or memory logging limit reached), follow the suggested actions for that error event and restart the server.
+Check the IBM support website for an applicable retain tip or firmware update that applies to this memory event.
 If no memory fault is recorded in the logs and no DIMM connector error LED is lit, you can re-enable the DIMM through the Setup utility or the Advanced Settings Utility (ASU).
-Sensor DIMM n Temp has transitioned to critical from a less severe state. (n = DIMM number) Error A sensor has changed to Critical state from a less severe state.
-1. Make sure that the fans are operating, that there are no obstructions to the airflow, that the air baffles are in place and correctly installed, and that the server cover is installed and completely closed.
+Sensor DIMM n Temp has transitioned to critical from a less severe state. ( n = DIMM number) Error A sensor has changed to Critical state from a less severe state.
+Make sure that the fans are operating, that there are no obstructions to the airflow, that the air baffles are in place and correctly installed, and that the server cover is installed and completely closed.
 If a fan has failed, complete the action for a fan failure.
-3. Replace DIMM n. (n = DIMM number)
+Replace DIMM n. (n = DIMM number)